Ath0r/DSCCP/README.md

 ##### CXRS Dataset

-Waiting till the dataset is opened.
+Waiting till the dataset is open.

 #### Training